-Read-through (always): If an entry does not exist in memory when an application asks for it, Hazelcast asks the MapStore implementation to load that entry from the data store.
-If the entry exists, the MapStore implementation requests it from the data store and Hazelcast puts it into memory.
+Read-through (always): If an entry does not exist in memory when an application asks for it, Hazelcast asks the MapLoader/MapStore implementation to load that entry from the external system.
+If the entry exists, the MapLoader/MapStore implementation requests it from the external system and Hazelcast puts it into memory.

-Write-through (default): When new entries are added to a map, those entries are added to the data store synchronously.
+Write-through (default): When new entries are added to a map, those entries are added to the external system synchronously.

-Write-behind (requires configuration): When new entries are added to a map, those entries are added to the data store asynchronously, after a configured delay.
+Write-behind (requires configuration): When new entries are added to a map, those entries are added to the external system asynchronously, after a configured delay.

-If Hazelcast provides a built-in data store factory for your data store, you can configure your cluster to use it, without writing any Java code.
+If Hazelcast provides a type of data connection for your external system, you can configure your cluster to use it, without writing any Java code.

 If you need full control over how your cache works, implement your own in Java.
 The connection to your external system is handled in your MapStore implementation.